 - Serve immediately, or refrigerate to chill for serving later.

-If you loved this potato recipe, you might want to check out some of my other potato recipes!
+If you loved this potato salad recipe, you might want to check out some of my other potato recipes!